turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation.md

 36 Points total, every checkbox is worth ~0.11 points towards your score.

-Rails Front End
+Rails Front End (1.1 points)
 - [ ] User-facing routes are friendly (not necessarily RESTful)
 - [ ] Application is easy to navigate for non-technical users
 - [ ] Bootstrap is utilized well for layout and styling
 - [ ] Caching is managed well
 - [ ] Controllers utilize Facades
-- [ ] Facades utilize Service calls well to store/retrieve data from backend
+- [ ] Facades utilize Service calls to store/retrieve data from backend
-- [ ] Facades and Services are written well with private methods as appropriate
+- [ ] Facades and Services are written with private methods as appropriate
-- [ ] Code follows strong DRY and SRP design
+- [ ] Code follows DRY and SRP design
 - [ ] Travis-CI is set up
 - [ ] Travis-CI deploys to Heroku

-Rails Back End
+Rails Back End (1.32 points)
 - [ ] Exposed API routes are versioned well using namespacing
-- [ ] Exposed API routes utilize more than one version (ie, an endpoint exists as both /v1/ and /v2/ that do something slightly different)
 - [ ] Caching or Background workers are implemented in some way
 - [ ] Database eager-loading is used to optimize database performance
 - [ ] Controllers utilize Facades and Serializers